SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/contributing/pr-guide.rst

 By referencing the issue number it allows GitHub to automatically link the issue to the pull request making tracing the origin of features far easier.
-The repatition of the issue title in the PR title makes it easier to manually link the PR to an issue.
-Note that if you are creating a pull request for documentation that corresponds to a feature you are adding in a seperate repository you should refer to the :ref:`doc-pr` section of :doc:`/developers/contributing/documentation`.
+The repetition of the issue title in the PR title makes it easier to manually link the PR to an issue.
+Note that if you are creating a pull request for documentation that corresponds to a feature you are adding in a separate repository you should refer to the :ref:`doc-pr` section of :doc:`/developers/contributing/documentation`.

 Describing your PR